gouravkhator/gouravkhator/README.md

 ## [Bookly](https://github.com/gouravkhator/Bookly)
 * Created an open library for users by users.
-* This allowed users to create, edit and delete authors.
-And also to create, edit books published by the authors.
+* This allows users to create, edit and delete authors and their published books.
 * NodeJS was used for backend and EJS as frontend templating library.
 * Website hosted at Heroku : https://booklys.herokuapp.com/